AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47027-slow-query-b2b-companyrole-graphql-update.md

 # ACSD-47027 Adobe Commerce patch: slow query B2B [!UICONTROL CompanyRole] [!DNL GraphQL] update

-The ACSD-47027 patch solves the issue where the slow query B2B [!UICONTROL CompanyRole] [!DNL Graphql] update does not work as expected.
+The ACSD-47027 patch solves the issue where the slow query B2B [!UICONTROL CompanyRole] [!DNL GraphQL] update does not work as expected.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-47027.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.6.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions